amirraouf/django-secure/Readme.md

 You can use django-cookiecutter for starting new project in its best practice and cut off some time

 run `docker-compose build` and `docker-compose up`

+If you have another scenarios don't hesitate to contribute at it.
+Thanks